Lionel Jospin: Prime minister

 A wide range of child-centred policies were also implemented.
-These included the introduction of mandatory civics instruction in secondary schools, the introduction of financial support for child illness care together with parental time-off obligations, the introduction of special education support (parents d'enfants handicaps), a law against paedophile pornography, the establishment of a government student lunch programme, the launching of "Initiatives citoyennes" to teach children how to live together, the launching of a campaign against "hazing" of children, the creation of programs for parental involvement in schools together with national campaigns for the elections of parent-representatives, the passage of a law designed to safeguard children's rights and campaign against violence in schools, a law against the prostitution of minors that included penalties for clients, the establishment of the "Childhood and the Media" association against violence in the media and the creation of 40,000 new child-care places.
+These included the introduction of mandatory civics instruction in secondary schools, the introduction of financial support for child illness care together with parental time-off obligations, the introduction of special education support (parents d'enfants handicaps), a law against paedophile pornography, the establishment of a government student lunch programme, the launching of "Initiatives citoyennes" to teach children how to live together, the launching of a campaign against "hazing" of children, the creation of programmes for parental involvement in schools together with national campaigns for the elections of parent-representatives, the passage of a law designed to safeguard children's rights and campaign against violence in schools, a law against the prostitution of minors that included penalties for clients, the establishment of the "Childhood and the Media" association against violence in the media, and the creation of 40,000 new child-care places.

 Various measures were introduced to enhance facilities and benefits for people with disabilities.
 A turnaround of the justice system was carried out to ensure that a defendant really is innocent until proved guilty.
 The linking of benefit payments to the cost of living was introduced, together with a one billion franc emergency package for the unemployed.
 In 1998 a FRF 500 million budget was established to partly fund the training benefit payable to the unemployed.

 Improvements in the handicapped employment service COTOREP were carried out, while measures were introduced to upgrade handicapped access to public transport together with all types of buildings used by members of the general public.

 The government established the right of an employee to take time off work if a child of the family was seriously ill.
 This was supported by a grant which replaced lost income to some extent and provided financial support to parents returning to work after a child's illness.
-A law was passed against discrimination (on sexual, racial, physical grounds, etc.) to bring French law into line with new EU anti-discrimination legislation.
+A law was passed against discrimination (on sexual, racial, physical grounds, etc.) to bring French law into line with new European Union anti-discrimination legislation.
 A campaign was launched against violence and racketeering, accompanied by the implementation of an "SOS Violence" telephone number.
-Various programmes for transportation were introduced, both mass and individual.
+Various transport programmes were introduced, both mass and individual.
 An improved housing allowance was introduced, together with longer fixed contracts.

-A law passed in July 2000 on the organization and promotion of physical and sports activities emphasised the obligation to take into account the different types of disabilities in the organization of physical and sports education programs within educational and vocational training centers or special facilities.
+A law passed in July 2000 on the organization and promotion of physical and sports activities emphasized the obligation to take into account the different types of disabilities in the organization of physical and sports education programmes within educational and vocational training centres or special facilities.
 As a result of the legislation, sports specialists and teachers were required to receive an initial special training and continuing education to better facilitate the access of disabled persons to physical and sports activities.
 Laws were also passed in November 2001 and March 2002 that added to the list of grounds of discrimination physical appearance, sexual orientation, age, and genetic characteristics.